outscale/terraform-provider-outscale/website/docs/r/keypair.html.markdown

 The following attributes are exported:

 * `keypair` - Information about the created keypair.
-  * `keypair_fingerprint` - If you create a keypair, the SHA-1 digest of the DER encoded private key.<br />
-If you import a keypair, the MD5 public key fingerprint as specified in section 4 of RFC 4716.
+  * `keypair_fingerprint` - The MD5 public key fingerprint as specified in section 4 of RFC 4716.
   * `keypair_name` - The name of the keypair.
   * `private_key` - The private key.

 ## Import